Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Application I: Visualized Passivity Analysis

 \subsection{Graphic Analysis of Generalized Passivity}

-Fig. \ref{figure: Simulation2} illustrates the PD regions of $G_2$ and $G_3$ under the definition of differential passivity (or negative imaginariness) in Example \ref{example: 1}.
-It can be observed that for any negative imaginary transfer function, the differential passivity meets the PD condition for the OF system, which also explains its advantageous applicability in power systems \cite{Yang_Distributed_2020}.
+Fig.~\ref{figure: Simulation2} illustrates the PD regions of $G_2$ and $G_3$ under the differential passivity definition in Ex.~\ref{example: 1}.
+For any negative imaginary transfer function, the differential passivity meets the PD condition for the OF system, which also explains the advantageous applicability of this definition in power systems \cite{Yang_Distributed_2020}.
 However, it should be noted that this does not imply that an arbitrary $\sigma$ can render the transfer function passive.
-This is because, in addition to the PD condition, passivity must also satisfy conditions 1) and 3) in Definition \ref{def: passivity}, which can be guaranteed geometrically in a similar approach to Theorem \ref{theo: SISO passivity condition}.
-For $G_2$, to ensure that its Nyquist plot, as shown in Fig. \ref{figure: Simulation2}(a), does not encircle the point $(1/\sigma, j0)$, it is necessary to choose $1/\sigma<0$.
-For $G_3$, to prevent its Nyquist plot in Fig. \ref{figure: Simulation2}(b) from encircling the point $(1/\sigma, j0)$, the condition $1/\sigma > 1/d$ must be satisfied, i.e., $\sigma < d$, which aligns with \cite{Yang_Distributed_2020, Peng_Compositional_2025}.
+This is because, in addition to the PD condition, passivity must also satisfy conditions 1) and 3) in Def.~\ref{def: passivity}, which can be guaranteed geometrically in a similar approach to Thm.~\ref{theo: SISO passivity condition}.
+For $G_2$, to ensure that its Nyquist plot, as shown in Fig.~\ref{figure: Simulation2}(a), does not encircle the point $(1/\sigma, j0)$, it is necessary to choose $1/\sigma<0$.
+For $G_3$, to prevent its Nyquist plot in Fig.~\ref{figure: Simulation2}(b) from encircling the point $(1/\sigma, j0)$, the condition $1/\sigma > 1/d$ must be satisfied, i.e., $\sigma < d$, which aligns with \cite{Yang_Distributed_2020, Peng_Compositional_2025}.

-The PD region for the generalized passivity in Example \ref{example: 2} is presented in Fig. \ref{figure: Simulation3_EX2}.
-The case for $\sigma = 0.1$ is shown in Fig. \ref{figure: Simulation3_EX2}(a).
-The Nyquist plots of all three transfer functions $G_1$, $G_2$, and $G_3$ lie entirely within the PD region, indicating that the corresponding systems are OF passivizable.
+The PD region for the generalized passivity in Ex.~\ref{example: 2} is presented in Fig.~\ref{figure: Simulation3_EX2}.
+The case for $\sigma = 0.1$ is shown in Fig.~\ref{figure: Simulation3_EX2}(a).
+The Nyquist plots of all three transfer functions $G_1$, $G_2$, and $G_3$ lie entirely within the PD region, indicating that the corresponding systems are OF passivizable in the frequency band of interest.
 Furthermore, we examine the cases for different values of $\sigma$.
-The corresponding PD regions for $\sigma = 0.1$, $0.3$, and $1.0$ are displayed in Fig. \ref{figure: Simulation3_EX2}(b).
+The corresponding PD regions for $\sigma = 0.1$, $0.3$, and $1.0$ are displayed in Fig.~\ref{figure: Simulation3_EX2}(b).
 Firstly, it can be observed that the region contracts as $\sigma$ increases.
-Secondly, for $G_2$, it has a positive damping only for $\sigma = 0.1$ and $0.3$, while certain frequency bands fall outside the region w.r.t. $\sigma = 1.0$ and thus are non-passivizable.
+Secondly, $G_2$ has a positive damping only for $\sigma = 0.1$ and $0.3$, while certain frequency bands fall outside the region w.r.t. $\sigma = 1.0$ and thus are non-passivizable.

+Different definitions of passivity lead to distinct PD regions.
+Fig.~\ref{figure: Simulation3_EX3} illustrates the PD regions corresponding to Ex.~\ref{example: 3}.
+Then, systems $G_1, G_2$, and $G_3$ remain passivizable, as illustrated in Fig.~\ref{figure: Simulation3_EX3}(a).
+Despite this, the PD region diverges from that in Ex.~\ref{example: 2}.
+Notably, Ex.~\ref{example: 2}'s PD region reduces to the origin as $\omega\to\infty$, while that of Ex.~\ref{example: 3} converges to $\mathcal{D}(1/2+j0, 1/2)$.